IronCoreLabs/try-cloaked-search/README.md

 See the [configuration docs](https://ironcorelabs.com/docs/saas-shield/cloaked-search/configuration/) for info on how to configure and deploy Cloaked Search.

-If you are interested in the underlying technology or in the security of the underlying Elasticsearch index, see the [What Is Encrypted Search](https://ironcorelabs.com/docs/saas-shield/cloaked-search/what-is-encrypted-search/) page.
+If you are interested in the underlying technology or in the security of the underlying search service index, see the [What Is Encrypted Search](https://ironcorelabs.com/docs/saas-shield/cloaked-search/what-is-encrypted-search/) page.